Description

 In his instructions Isaak de Graaf was told he should "... correct, improve, and amplify the charts for the fleet so that the ships, in service both outward- and homeward-bound and in the Indies, might have the best indications, and sail the safest routes so that their voyages may proper and come to a safe completion".

-For a period of nearly forty years, De Graaf was therefore responsible for the equipment of the VOC ships with hand-drawn charts and navigational instruments.
+For nearly forty years, De Graaf was responsible for equipping VOC ships with hand-drawn charts and navigational instruments.

-In what is known as the Kahier van de Personeele Quotatie te Amsterdam over het jaar 1742, the Amsterdam tax records for 1742, Isaak de Graaf is listed as a capitalist, enjoying an income of 2500 guilders.
+In what is known as the Kahier van de Personeele Quotatie te Amsterdam over het jaar 1742, the Amsterdam tax records for 1742 list Isaak de Graaf as a capitalist, with an income of 2,500 guilders.

 Isaak de Graaf got married to Saderina de Brauw and served the Dutch East India Company till death.

 A prominent feature, shown on early sea charts, consists of the compass rose.
-They derive from the earlier used wind roses, as in Mediterranean portolan's, where directions were referenced to prevailing winds, until the magnetic compass was introduced.
+They derive from the earlier used wind roses, as in Mediterranean portolan charts, where directions were referenced to prevailing winds, until the magnetic compass was introduced.

-According to prof. Schilder and Hans Kok "Compass roses have developed from impressing embellishments in the sixteenth century to almost austere renderings of navigational aid by the end of the eighteenth century.
-They may also haver served as a commercial incentive and indicative of the chart makers' workshop and probably are to be considered as an early company logo.
+According to Prof. Schilder and Hans Kok "Compass roses have developed from impressing embellishments in the sixteenth century to almost austere renderings of navigational aid by the end of the eighteenth century.
+They may also have served as a commercial incentive and were indicative of the chart makers' workshop and probably are to be considered as an early company logo.

-However, they map currently help to identify the chart maker or even the draughtsman, who produced the chart, as they remained typical in the sense over time and thus supply valuable information.
+However, the maps currently help identify the chart maker or even the draughtsman who produced the chart, as they have remained typical over time and thus supply valuable information.

-Several of the compass-roses by Isaak de Graaf at the end of his life have a small, filled-in square grid box to the east point of the rose.
+Several of the compass roses by Isaak de Graaf at the end of his life feature a small, filled-in square grid box at the eastern point of the rose.
 An identical compass rose by Isaak de Graaf is illustrated in Sailing for the East, page 233, ill.13.7.

 Further reading